freeCodeCamp/freeCodeCamp/guide/english/python/abs-function/index.md

 ## Return Value

 The return value would be a positive number or zero.
-Even if complex number is passed, it would return its magnitude, computed as per complex number algebra.
+Even if a complex number is passed, it would return its magnitude, computed as per complex number algebra.

 ## Code Sample
 ```python